sai01c/Neet150/Takeaways.md

 - comment down the co-ordinates for easy visualization
 - For intervals, most of the cases we sort them.
 - Easier to use `for start, end in intervals` while iterating over them.
+- For linked lists, `current.next = previous`.
+Pointer from current node to previous node.
+- `temp = current.next` temp stores the node next to current node.
+- `slow = slow.next` you are shifting the pointer by one node.
+- `fast = fast.next.next` you are shifting the pointer by two nodes.